 Coronavirus (COVID-19) Update: We are fully operational and remote, we are available over the phone 8am-5pm Monday-Friday, available over email and able to provide services to our existing and future clients.
 More FAQs »

 English or Spanish

-In order to prove that someone's negligence led to your injuries, you will have to show that the negligent person or company had a duty of care which was breached, and the breach of duty was the reason for your injury, which in turn, resulted in financial damages and losses.
+In order to prove that someone's negligence led to your injuries, you will have to show that the negligent person or company had a duty of care that was breached.
+This breach of care was the reason for your injury, which in turn, resulted in financial damages and losses.

-Personal injury law is also known as tort law and is designed to protect you if you are injured or harmed because of someone else's action or failure to act.
+Personal injury law, also known as tort law, is designed to protect you if you are injured or harmed because of someone else's action or failure to act.
 In a successful tort legal action, the defendant compensates the plaintiff.
-To prove the defendant's negligence, Florida law requires plaintiffs to show evidence that:
+To prove the defendant's accountability, Florida law requires plaintiffs to show evidence that:

-By demonstrating that negligence caused injuries, our Miami based law firm helped numerous individuals obtain compensation for their medical expenses, physical and mental suffering, loss of income and reduction in lifestyle.
+By demonstrating the defendant's liability in causing the plaintiff's injuries, our Miami based law firm helped numerous individuals obtain compensation for their: